Ma-Marcinowski/Identificational-Model/README.md

     * There second layer is split - among 4012 unrestricted and 84 restricted neurons (in terms of features extracted) - later concatenated and fed to the output layer;

-    * The above leayers are relu and sigmoid activated.
+    * The above leayers are relu and sigmoid activated (batch normalization applied after concatenation).

 * #### 6.2.
 Hyperparameteres (all training updates available at the /Logs/Model_v2.0_Log.csv):